 CA in terms of percentage increase.

 "How is this even possible?"
 Thats a good question.
 The reason here is that, despite the absolute difference gets bigger between these two numbers, the change in percentage difference decreases dramatically.
 The two numbers are so far apart that such a large increase is actually quite small in terms of their current difference.
 Therefore, if we want to compare numbers that are very different from one another, using the percentage difference becomes misleading.
 If you want to avoid any of these problems, our recommendation to only compare numbers that are different by no more than one order of magnitude (two if you want to push it).
 If you want to learn more about orders of magnitude and what this term means, we recommend our scientific notation calculator.

 As with anything you do, you should be careful when you are using the percentage difference calculator, and not just use it blindly.
 In our example, the percentage difference was not a great tool for the comparison of the companies

 B. At the end of the day, there might be more than one way to skin a

 The meaning of percentage difference in real life

 And we have now, finally, arrived at the problem with percentage difference and how it is used in real life, and, more specifically, in the media.
 The percentage difference is a non-directional statistics between any two numbers.
 However, when statistical data is presented in the media, it is very rarely presented accurately and precisely.
 Even with the right intentions, using the wrong comparison tools can be misleading, and give the wrong impression about a given problem.

 As for the percentage difference, the problem arises when it is confused with the percentage increase or percentage decrease.
-We have seen how different these measures can be when the wrong calculation is applied to an extreme case, like when comparing the number of employees between
+We have seen how misleading these measures can be when the wrong calculation is applied to an extreme case, like when comparing the number of employees between